leoserodio/Python-Projects/Draft and Clash - 15-112 Term Project/Main/README.md

 ## Overview
 This file contains the Main function for the project.

+This project requires the use of CS Academy's Sandbox to run due to its reliance on Sandbox-specific features, including image handling.
+FOLLOW THESE STEPS CAREFULLY.

 ## Running the Code
 To run this project, follow these steps:
 1. **Sign Up for CS Academy**: